utkuimd/react-native-movie-app/README.md

 + https://react-native-async-storage.github.io/async-storage/docs/install/<br>
 + I used "Axios" packet in this project.
 You can install this packet, as follows steps in this guide.<br>
 + https://axios-http.com/docs/intro<br>
-+ I used "Redux" packet in this project.
++ I used "Redux Toolkit" packet in this project.
 You can install this packet, as follows steps in this guide.<br>
 + https://redux-toolkit.js.org/introduction/getting-started#installation<br>